 It was while performing with the Masterworks Chorale and Orchestra of San Mateo that he met his wife Susan.
 Susan's culinary skills are legendary among opera aficionados, particularly as demonstrated by the annual feast she prepares for the Opera in the Park concert.
 The Spellmans make their home in San Francisco and enjoy restaurants and travel.

 Summers have found Zachariah at such music festivals as Tanglewood, Peter Britt, Grand Teton, Lake Tahoe and Mendocino.
 His students from the San Francisco State University, where he has been teaching since 1982, populate international musical ensembles.

-In addition to his San Francisco Opera releases, Mr. Spellman is featured on the David Grisman recording Songs of our Fathers, with Bay Area's Thoth and "those darned accordians" Big Lou's Polka Cassarole, as well as many TV and radio commercials that are produced in the Bay Area.
+In addition to his San Francisco Opera releases, Mr. Spellman is featured on the recordings of David Grisman, Songs of our Fathers, the Bay Area's Thoth, "Those Darned Accordions" and Big Lou's Polka Casserole, as well as many TV and radio commercials that are produced in the Bay Area.
 Zachariah can occasionally be seen and heard marching through the streets of Chinatown in the Green Street Mortuary Band.